BastianChen/LEPrompter/README.md

 ```
 ## Supplement
 ### User Study
 During the user study, we recruited 15 participants, obtained their consent, and had them sign the ```Lake Extraction Model Subjective Evaluation Agreement```.
 The specific details of the agreement will be made public after the acceptance of the paper.
-The following image shows our User Study Interface:
+The following image shows our ```User Study Interface```:

 <p align="center">
     <img src="./resources/user_study_interface.png">